 - The value of meals and lodging

 - Other types of non-cash compensation

-Employers are required to pay Unemployment Insurance (UI) contributions on remuneration paid to each employee in a calendar year up to the UI wage base.
-On January 1, 2014, several provisions of the recent UI reform legislation will go into effect.
+Employers are required to pay Unemployment Insurance (UI) contributions on remuneration to each employee in a calendar year up to the UI wage base.
+On January 1, 2014, several provisions of the UI reform legislation went into effect.
 These provisions affect the UI wage base.
-The UI wage base will adjust January 1st of each year as follows:
+The UI wage base adjusts January 1st of each year as follows:

 - Year 2013 and prior $8,500